We are often asked… “Which side of the magnet do I apply, the north or south pole?”

 “It seems, however, that only the effect of north magnetic pole is beneficial and long lasting, and when both magnetic poles being administered to a patient simultaneously unpleasant effects appear.”
 (REF 1)

-The research and clinical experience of many hundreds of medical practitioners informs us that the statement above is complete nonsense.
+The research and clinical experience of many hundreds of medical practitioners informs us that the statement above is highly debatable.
 What does the research say?
-There have been two published peer reviewed clinical trials comparing the effects of either magnetic pole on the human body.
+There have been three published peer reviewed clinical trials comparing the effects of either magnetic pole on the human body.

-Hinman’s study (REF 2) was actually a response to a claim by Philpott.
+Hinman’s study (REF 2) was actually a response to a claim by William Philpott.
 “Philpott claims the heart is the most responsive tissue to the stress or anti-stress fields created by magnets.
 He states that a significant (10 point) decrease in Heart Rate will occur within a few minutes of exposure to a negative static magnetic field, and that a positive static magnetic field will have the opposite effect.”